-This is in order to allow space for adequate parking (see policy 4) and also for a garden.
+4.3.1 This is in order to allow space for adequate parking (see policy 4) and also for a garden.
 We are again looking at encouraging a sustainable population by providing houses that would be suitable for families.
 Gardens are needed to give children room to play, room to grow vegetables etc. as well as encouraging wildlife and providing a quality environment for our village population.

-An exception might be a small fisherman's cottage, in a row of similar cottages, being redeveloped.
+4.3.2 An exception might be a small fisherman's cottage, in a row of similar cottages, being redeveloped.
 This cottage might already have coverage of more than 50%.
-In this case preservation of the character and heritage of the cottages could mean that like for like redevelopment would take precedence.
+In this case, preservation of the character and heritage of cottages could mean that a higher plot coverage is acceptable in the interests of maintaining the character of the area.
+This is of course, subject to conformity with other planning policies particularly parking provision and those aimed at protecting the amenities of neighbours.